tav/gitfund/mvp/app/page/code-of-conduct.md

 These are the policies for upholding our community's standards of conduct:

-* Remarks that violate our standards of conduct are not allowed.
+* Behaviour that violates our standards of conduct is not allowed.

-* Remarks that moderators find inappropriate, whether listed in the code of conduct or not, are also not allowed.
+* Behaviour that moderators find inappropriate, whether listed in the code of conduct or not, is also not allowed.

 * Moderators will first respond to such remarks with a warning.

-* If the warning is unheeded, the person will be "kicked", i.e. kicked out of the communication channel to cool off.
+* If the warning is unheeded, the person will be temporarily excluded from interaction, e.g. by being asked to leave the venue at meetups, by being kicked from IRC channels, etc.

 * If the person comes back and continues to make trouble, they will be banned, i.e. indefinitely excluded.

-* Moderators may choose at their discretion to un-ban the person if it was a first offense and they offer the offended party a genuine apology.
+* Moderators may choose at their discretion to un-ban the person if it was a first offense and they offer a genuine apology.

 * If a moderator bans someone and you think it was unjustified, please take it up with that moderator, or with a different moderator, in private.
-Complaints about bans in-channel are not allowed.
+Public complaints about bans are not allowed.

 The enforcement policies listed above apply to all public interaction spaces where our community is present, e.g. the various IRC/Slack channels, GitHub